Ivo-Yankov/crud-route-builder/README.md

 ``PUT /example-1/:id`` - Updates a document.
 The data is expected to be sent in the body.
 Only updates the provided fields.

+The same routes will be created for `/example-2` plus the additional `POST /example-2/custom-route`

 ### Additional note